 WaterWorks Water Park

-Kids will love this massive rear ship water park with three huge slides that dominates the profile view of the Carnival Sunshine.
+Kids will love this water that dominates the profile view of the Carnival Sunshine.
 Go it solo on the 334 foot long Twister or have a race on the epic 235 feet long Speedway Splash side-by-side slides.
 Little ones will enjoy going down the purple Mini Racers slides again and again, as well as getting soaked in the SplashZone.

 Test your fear of heights and your physical limits on this ropes course high above the SportSquare.
 When you get a calm window of time to try the Sky Course, take advantage of it as this activity will close when the winds are too strong at sea.

-This challenging 9-hole put put course is at the very top of the Sunshine, encircling the iconic red, white and blue funnel.
-Colorful golf balls, putters for all sizes of golfers and scorecards are available on either side of the deck 11 steps up to the course.
+This challenging 9-hole put-put course is at the very top of the Sunshine, encircling the iconic red, white and blue funnel.
+Colorful golf balls, putters for all sizes of golfers, and score cards are available on either side of the deck.

 Hasbro, The Game Show

-Happening on one evening each cruise, this hilarious live game show takes place in the Liquid Lounge and features full size versions of Connect Four (played as basketball) and Simon Flash! while Monopoly plays an important and fun part of the show as well.
-You do not want to miss your chance to answer trivia questions for a chance to be on stage!
+Happening on one evening each cruise, this hilarious live game show takes place in the Liquid Lounge and features full-size versions of Connect Four (played as basketball) and Simon Flash!, while Monopoly plays an important and fun part of the show as well.
+Answer trivia questions for a chance to be on stage!